junah201/nexify/docs/en/docs/learn/tutorial/params-extra-information.md

-# Path and Query parameters and Extra Information
+# Parameters and Extra Information

 You can add additional information for path and query parameters.
 It is mainly seen in Swagger and ReDoc.